Philadelphia Truck Accident Lawyer

 - Broken bones: Due to the heavy weight of the vehicle, bones may be more likely to fracture during a truck accident.

-- Back injury: While back injuries are common in many types of vehicle accidents, the extra force involved in a truck accident can increase trauma to the back and neck, increasing the odds of chronic debilitating pain.
+- Spinal cord injuries: While back injuries are common in many types of vehicle accidents, the extra force involved in a truck accident can increase trauma to the back and neck, increasing the odds of chronic debilitating pain.

 - Wrongful death: In the case of a truck accident fatality, the driver of a truck is least likely to die.
 Sixty-eight percent of truck accident fatalities are people in passenger vehicles, and 15% are pedestrians and cyclists.
 The truck driver, the company for which they drive, or the truck manufacturer may be liable if a truck accident kills someone you love.